h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 **Requirements**

 - The Hive JDBC driver is on h2odriver classpath through the ``HADOOP_CLASSPATH`` environment variable.
-(Only used to acquire Hive delegation token.)
+(Only used to acquire the Hive delegation token.)
 - The ``hiveHost``, ``hivePrincipal`` and optionally ``hiveJdbcUrlPattern`` arguments are present.
 See `Connect to Hive in a Kerberized Hadoop cluster <#connect-to-hive-in-a-kerberized-hadoop-cluster>`__ for more details.

 **Example**